mtumilowicz/scala-zio2-zstream-workshop/README.md

         * succeed with zero or more values of type O
         * pull-based
             * elements are processed by being "pulled through the stream" by the sink
-        * vs ZIO: ZIO - single value
+        * vs ZIO: ZIO - single value (no intermediate results) and after that - will never produce another result
     * `trait ZSink[-Env, +Err, -In, +Leftover, +Summary]`
         * describe ways of consuming elements
         * composable aggregation strategy